-Sections 201-214: Expansion of the Low-Income Housing Tax Credit
+Sections 201-210: Expansion and Reform of the Low-Income Housing Tax Credit

-Summary: The proposed expansions below would strengthen the Low-Income Housing Tax Credit (LIHTC) to weather the economic fallout from the pandemic, by preserving and protecting current LIHTC properties, dramatically expanding production, and extending housing to those at extremely low incomes.
-Key provisions would expand the 9% housing credit by 50 percent to house more families; provide a 50 percent basis boost to projects that prioritize extremely low-income renters; expand the 4% credit for rural areas; reduce the tax-exempt bond financing threshold for 4% credit projects from 50% to 25% for 3 years; and preserve tens of thousands of affordable housing units by closing a key loophole.
-The bill draws from proposals in the Affordable Housing Credit Improvement Act of 2021 (S. 1136), the Emergency Affordable

-Housing Act (S. 4078), and the Save Affordable Housing Act of 2019 (S. 1956), and also includes new provisions.
+Summary: The proposed expansions and reforms below would strengthen the Low-Income Housing Tax Credit (LIHTC) by preserving and protecting current LIHTC properties, dramatically expanding production, and extending housing to those at extremely low incomes.
+Key provisions would expand the 9 percent housing credit by 50 percent to house more families; provide a 50 percent basis boost to projects that prioritize extremely low-income renters; expand the 4 percent credit for rural areas; reduce the tax-exempt bond financing threshold for 4 percent credit projects from 50 percent to 25 percent for 5 years; and preserve tens of thousands of affordable housing units by closing a key loophole.
+The bill draws from proposals in the Affordable Housing Credit Improvement Act of 2021 (S. 1136, 117th Congress) the Neighborhood Homes Investment Act (S. 98, 117th Congress), and the Save Affordable Housing Act of 2019 (S. 1956, 116th Congress), and also includes new provisions.

-- Sec.
-201. Extend Deadline for Rehabilitation Expenditures-The provision allows up to 3 years (compared to up to 2 years under current law), following an allocation of housing credits, to make rehabilitation expenditures for a LIHTC project.
-Provision applies to buildings receiving an allocation of housing credits after December 31, 2017 and before January 1, 2023. - Sec.
-202. Extend Deadline for Basis Expenditures-The provision allows up to 3 years (compared to 2 years under current law), following an allocation of housing credits, for a LIHTC building to be placed in service and remain eligible for the credits so allocated.
-Also allows an additional year for the taxpayer to incur costs equal to 10% of reasonably expected basis.
-Provision applies to buildings receiving an allocation of housing credits after December 31, 2017 and before January 1, 2023. - Sec.
-203 Relax the "50% Test" for 2 years-Currently, tax-exempt bonds must comprise 50% of the financing for an affordable housing project, if they are used in conjunction with 4% housing credit bonds.
-This provision temporarily reduces the 50% requirement to 25%, to enable housing credit deals to unlock more 4% credits.
-The provision is effective for buildings financed by an obligation issued in calendar years 2021, 2022, 2023, or 2024 (and not by any previously issued obligation) and placed in service in taxable years after December 31, 2021. - Sec.
-204. Expand the 9% Credit-The provision makes permanent the 12.5% expansion in the 9% housing credit passed in 2018 and increases the 9% housing credit and the small state minimum by 50 percent on top of this.
-The provision phases in this increase over 2021 and 2022, then indexes amounts to inflation.
-The provision is effective for calendar years after December 31, 2020. - Sec.
-205. 50% Basis Boost for Projects Serving Extremely Low-Income Households and 10% Set-Aside-The provision provides a 50% basis boost for LIHTC buildings that designate at least 20% of their occupied units for extremely low-income tenants and limit rent to no more than 30% of the greater of: 30% of area median income or the federal poverty line.
-The provision is funded by a set-aside equal to 10% of a state's housing credit allocation (and the set-aside is in addition to this allocation).
-The provision applies to LIHTC buildings receiving either the 9% or the 4% housing credit after the date of enactment. - Sec.
-206. Inclusion of Indian Areas as Difficult Development Areas-The provision modifies the definition of a Difficult Development Area (DDA) to automatically include projects located in an Indian area, making these projects eligible for the 30 percent basis boost.
+Sec.
+201 Relax the "50 percent Test" for 5 years-Currently, tax-exempt bonds must comprise 50 percent of the financing for an affordable housing project, if they are used in conjunction with 4 percent housing credit bonds.
+This provision temporarily reduces the 50 percent requirement to 25 percent, to enable housing credit deals to unlock more 4 percent credits.
+The provision is effective for buildings financed by an obligation issued in calendar years 2024, 2025, 2026, 2027, or 2028.

+Sec.
+202. Expand the 9 percent Credit-The provision makes permanent the 12.5 percent expansion in the 9 percent housing credit that expired in 2021 and increases the 9 percent housing credit and the small state minimum by 50 percent on top of this.
+The provision phases in this increase over 2023 and 2024, then indexes amounts to inflation.
+The provision is effective for calendar years after December 31, 2022.

+Sec.
+203. 50 percent Basis Boost for Projects Serving Extremely Low-Income Households and 8 percent Set-Aside-The provision requires at least 8 percent, not to exceed 13 percent, of the state housing credit ceiling of a state to be allocated to certain buildings with extremely low-income households.
+The provision also makes certain extremely low-income buildings eligible for a 50 percent basis boost for LIHTC buildings in which at least 20 percent of the occupied units are rent-restricted (determined as if the imputed income limitation applicable to such units were 30 percent of area median gross income) and which have been designated for occupancy by households the aggregate household income of which does not exceed the greater of: (1) 30 percent of area median gross income, or (2) 100 percent of an amount equal to the Federal poverty line .
+The provision applies to LIHTC buildings receiving either the 9 percent or the 4 percent housing credit after December 31, 2023.

+Sec.
+204. Inclusion of Indian Areas as Difficult Development Areas- The provision modifies the definition of a Difficult Development Area (DDA) to automatically include projects located in an Indian area, making these projects eligible for the 30 percent basis boost.
 (The DDA inclusion is limited to buildings that were assisted or financed under the Native American Housing Assistance and Self Determination Act of 1996, or, the project sponsor is a qualifying Indian tribe.)
 This provision would allow these projects to receive more housing credit equity than would otherwise be available to them.
-The provision applies to buildings placed in service after December 31, 2021.
+The provision applies to buildings placed in service after December 31, 2023.